DoTheEvo/selfhosted-apps-docker/jellyfin/readme.md

 #### Unable to connect to the selected server right now

 *We're unable to connect to the selected server right now.
-Please ensure it is running and try again.*
+Please ensure it's running and try again.*

 * try opening the url in browsers private window
 * if that works then clear the cookies in your browser